CSE 594: Combinatorial and Graph Algorithms

 algorithm analysis and design, including but not limited to the following

 - matching theory

 - graph coloring

 - linear programming formulation and solution

-- the primal-dual method, relaxation and rounding
+- the primal-dual method

 - Gain substantial problem solving skills in designing algorithms and discrete

 A solid background on basic algorithms.
 (A formal course like CSE531 suffices.)

 Ability to read and quickly grasp new discrete mathematics concepts and results.